DMDuFresne/time-based-historian/README.md

 - **Node-RED**: A flow-based development tool for wiring IoT systems.
 - **Mosquitto MQTT Broker**: A scalable MQTT broker for real-time data.

+> **Note**: For managing files and configurations, we recommend deploying the [File-Browser](https://github.com/DMDuFresne/File-Browser) stack alongside this historian infrastructure.

 ## Environment Variables

 The stack uses an `.env` file for configuration.
-Below are the variables used and some example values:
+Below are the variables used and their default values:

 ```plaintext
 # Timebase Historian